 Python has one of the largest and most active communities in the world.
 A plethora of resources is available in the market to support Python developers, along with numerous blogs and forums on the internet.

-The Python community consists of contributors with varying levels of expertise, ensuring that the programming language remains up-to-date through frequent updates or bug fixes and by releasing new frameworks or libraries.
+The Python community comprises contributors with varying levels of expertise, ensuring that the programming language remains up-to-date through frequent updates, bug fixes, and the release of new Python frameworks or libraries.

-PyCon is a global Python conference that offers an opportunity for community members to connect and collaborate on various projects, solve issues, and drive innovation.
+PyCon is a global Python conference that offers community members an opportunity to connect and collaborate on various projects, solve issues, and drive innovation.
 The community also provides detailed documentation and tutorials to help beginners start their journey with Python seamlessly.

-Like Java, Python is cross-platform and runs on macOS, Windows, and Linux, requiring only a native interpreter for that system.
+Like Java, Python is cross-platform and runs on macOS, Windows, and Linux, requiring only a native interpreter for each system.

 2. It Offers Extensive Libraries